Triton and Neutron-Deuteron Scattering up to Next-to-Leading Order in Chiral EFT: Introduction

-Although initial numerical results using Gaussian regulators with a cutoff in the range $\Lambda=500\to 1000$ MeV seemed to indicate only moderate cutoff dependence \cite{Ordonez:1995rz}, examples have accumulated since the mid-90s showing that Weinberg's scheme is not consistent with RGI in the two-nucleon sector.
 In the spin-singlet $S$ wave ($^1S_0$), NDA prescribes a single chiral-invariant counterterm at leading order (LO) together with one-pion exchange (OPE), but RGI demands also a chiral-breaking counterterm \cite{Kaplan:1996xu,Beane:2001bc}, which according to NDA would appear only at relative ${\cal O}(Q^2/M_{QCD}^2)$, or next-to-next-to-leading order (N$^2$LO) \footnote{Note that in part of the literature \cite{Epelbaum:2008ga,Machleidt:2011zz} this order is denoted as next-to-leading order (NLO) because {\it under the assumption of NDA} parity and time reversal ensure that ${\cal O}(Q/M_{QCD})$ contributions vanish.
 We prefer to denote ${\cal O}(Q^n/M_{QCD}^n)$ corrections as N$^n$LO to accommodate the known violation of NDA.}.
 Contrary to the LO chiral-invariant counterterm, this chiral-breaking interaction involves pions.
 Its enhancement over NDA affects processes with external pions, but has only mild effects on the two-nucleon amplitude at a fixed pion mass.
 However, other two-nucleon channels suffer from larger cutoff effects stemming from the singular nature of the OPE tensor force.
 In each spin-triplet channel, where the OPE tensor force is attractive, the solution of the LS equation generates bound states that cross threshold as the cutoff $\Lambda$ increases beyond about 1 GeV \cite{Nogga:2005hy,PavonValderrama:2005uj}.
 In Weinberg's scheme OPE is iterated in all waves, but NDA prescribes an LO counterterm only in the $^3S_1$ wave.
 NDA erroneously assigns counterterms in the attractive $P$, $D$, ... waves to N$^2$LO, N$^4$LO, ..., respectively.
 At higher orders in Weinberg's scheme, cutoff dependence does not disappear \cite{PavonValderrama:2005wv,Entem:2007jg,Yang:2009kx,Yang:2009pn,Zeoli:2012bi}.